-There have been dozen of studies done on the correlation between childhood obesity and good sleep patterns.
-All the research shows strong links between childhood obesity and inadequate sleep.
+There have been dozen of studies conducted on the correlation between childhood obesity and good sleep patterns.
+All the research shows strong links between childhood obesity and inadequate sleep as adults.

 So, how can we help children establish good sleep habits?